awgraves/homelab-chronicles/content/ch-4-ssl-certs.md

 ![trust CA cert](/ssl/add_ca_cert_to_trust.png)

 Phew!
-Tedious, but soon to be worth it.
+Tedious, but soon to be worth it to have TLS.